 - Greater Philadelphia has nearly 100 colleges and universities, including the University of Pennsylvania (Wharton), Princeton University, University of Pennsylvania, and three of the top 30 liberal arts colleges in the U.S.

-- Nearly 86% of the residents in Philadelphia are high school graduates or higher, while nearly 31% hold a Bachelor’s degree or postgraduate degree.
+- Over 91% of the residents in Philadelphia are high school graduates or higher, while nearly 39% hold a bachelor’s degree or postgraduate degree.

 - Philadelphia is a key location located midway between New York City and Washington, D.C.

 - About 40% of the U.S. population is located within a one-day drive of Philly, and 60% of the population of the U.S. and Canada is within a two-hour flight.